csegames/CSE-UI/documentation/DeployingPatcherUI.md

 4. Click on `Build with Parameters`
 5. In the CLIENTTOSERVER field, select `CLIENT`
 6. In the ROOTPATH field, write the path of the extracted folder on avalon (e.g Z:\users\username\patcher-fixBug)
-7. In the CHANNEL field, select `11` (Experimental patcher UI)
+7. In the CHANNEL field, select one of the following:
+	* `12` (**Dev Patcher UI**): This channel is only used by devs.
+This is a good place to test changes which might be unstable or break backwards compatibility.
+	* `11` (**Experimental Patcher UI**): This channel is used by the whole studio.
+We use it to test the UI internally before releasing a new version.
+	* `1` (**Live Patcher UI**): This is the channel used by real customers. **Make sure your build has been thoroughly tested on experimental and that you coordinate with leads before deploying to this channel!**
 8. Deselect DRYRUN
 9. Click Build.
-Once the build is finished in Jenkins, just start up your experimental patcher and you will see updates.
+Once the build is finished in Jenkins, just start up your patcher and you will see updates.
+The `uiChannel` commandline setting controls which channel the patcher will use.